-Federal Unsubsidized Direct Loan: (Loan: must be repaid) Unsubsidized: Borrower responsible for all interest; students must be at least half-time; financial need not required; fixed rate (set annually) for new borrowers.
+Federal Unsubsidized Direct Loan: (Loan: must be repaid) Federal Unsubsidized Direct Loans are loans made to eligible students and is not based on financial need.
+Borrower is responsible for all interest; students must be at least half-time; financial need not required; fixed rate (set annually) for new borrowers.

-Direct PLUS Loan (Loan: Must be repaid) for parents of dependent undergraduate students and for graduate and professional students; students must be enrolled at least half-time; financial need not required.
-Unsubsidized: Borrower responsible for all interest.
+Direct PLUS Loan (Loan: must be repaid) for parents of dependent undergraduate students and for graduate and professional students; students must be enrolled at least half-time; financial need not required but a credit check is required.
+Borrower responsible for all interest.

 Private Loans & Scholarships: Students and parents who do not qualify for Title IV funds or who need additional funds to cover educational expenses beyond what is covered by Title IV funds may apply for private loans and/or scholarships.
 In addition to private loans, a wide array of scholarships is available to students.
-NCC does not offer any scholarships.
 Scholarship eligibility criteria vary.
 The Financial Aid Department will be happy to assist students who wish to apply for scholarships.
 The following programs are also available to eligible participants: